What is Azure Synapse Link for Azure Cosmos DB?

 Azure Synapse Link for Azure Cosmos DB is a cloud-native hybrid transactional and analytical processing (HTAP) capability that enables near real time analytics over operational data in Azure Cosmos DB.
 Azure Synapse Link creates a tight seamless integration between Azure Cosmos DB and Azure Synapse Analytics.

-Using Azure Cosmos DB analytical store, a fully isolated column store, Azure Synapse Link enables no Extract-Transform-Load (ETL) analytics in Azure Synapse Analytics against your operational data at scale.
+Azure Cosmos DB analytical store, a fully isolated column store, can be used with Azure Synapse Link to enable Extract-Transform-Load (ETL) analytics in Azure Synapse Analytics against your operational data at scale.
 Business analysts, data engineers, and data scientists can now use Synapse Spark or Synapse SQL interchangeably to run near real time business intelligence, analytics, and machine learning pipelines.
-You can achieve this without impacting the performance of your transactional workloads on Azure Cosmos DB.
+You can analyze real time data without affecting the performance of your transactional workloads on Azure Cosmos DB.

 The following image shows the Azure Synapse Link integration with Azure Cosmos DB and Azure Synapse Analytics:

-To analyze large operational datasets while minimizing the impact on the performance of mission-critical transactional workloads, traditionally, the operational data in Azure Cosmos DB is extracted and processed by Extract-Transform-Load (ETL) pipelines.
-ETL pipelines require many layers of data movement resulting in much operational complexity, and performance impact on your transactional workloads.
+To analyze large operational datasets while minimizing any effects on the performance of mission-critical transactional workloads, traditionally Azure Cosmos DB extracts and processes the operational data.
+These operations are performed by using Extract-Transform-Load (ETL) pipelines.
+ETL pipelines require many layers of data movement resulting in much operational complexity, and performance effects on your transactional workloads.
 It also increases the latency to analyze the operational data from the time of origin.

 When compared to the traditional ETL-based solutions, Azure Synapse Link for Azure Cosmos DB offers several advantages such as: